vakanen/python-jisho-cli/README.md

 ### Optional arguments
 - `-h, --help` ― `show this help message and exit`
 - `-m N, --max-results N` ― `Limit the maximum amount of results shown.`
+- `-d, --decompound` ― `Decompound the lexeme, using the first lookup result from the API as base.`
+- `-D, --decompound_literal` ― `Same as --decompound, but use the "search keywords" argument as-is, character by character.`
+- `--timeout` ― `Override for remote API connection timeout, in seconds.
+If value equals zero, disables API timeout entirely.`
 - `--version` ― `Show version number and exit.`

 ## Installation